Should you wear contact lenses with Type 1?

 For years the popular rhetoric around diabetes and contact lenses has been pretty limiting.
 In a nutshell: nope, don’t, can’t do it.
 But what’s the truth here?
 Can you safely wear contacts?
 What are the real risks?
 And if you can (hint: you can) which ones are best?

-Most doctors say there is little to no reason that T1D patients can’t wear contacts.
+Most doctors say there is little to no reason that patients with type 1 diabetes (T1D) can’t wear contacts.
 And those with T1D report wearing contact lenses for years without issue.
 But there are concerns, and contact lenses can increase the risk of eye complications for T1Ds versus non-T1Ds.

 Talk to your doctor